Self-care for remote workers: The Remote Wellness Blueprint

 The blurred line between home and office

 You are sitting at your desk at 7 PM.
 You have not left the chair since noon.
 You tell yourself you will stop working in five minutes, but the emails keep coming.
 Sound familiar?
-Remote work promised flexibility.
-It delivered isolation instead, at least for 30 percent of workers whose mental health actually declined with the transition to working from home [1].
+Self-care for remote workers was supposed to be easier with no commute and full schedule control.
+Instead, research shows mixed outcomes: around 30 percent of workers reported their work-life balance deteriorated with the shift to working from home [1].

 The paradox is real: remote work makes self-care easier in theory – no commute to waste time, control over your environment, flexibility to take breaks when you need them – yet more necessary in practice.
 Your home becomes your office.
 Your office becomes your home.
 Boundaries collapse.
 The structures that used to keep work contained disappeared when you pushed your desk into a corner of your bedroom.